slorber/this-week-in-react/website/src/pages/blackFriday.md

 # This Week In React - Black Friday 2022

-A curated list of Black Friday deals for React developers!
+A curated list of Black Friday deals for React developers 🤗

 [![Black Friday 2022 Banner](/img/BLACK_FRIDAY_2022.png)](/blackfriday)